-In most cases, medical professionals can supply medicines and treatments to help you deal with withdrawal.
+In most cases, doctors can supply medicines and treatments to help you deal with withdrawal.
 If you are doing this on your own, it may be wise to ask a friend or family member for help to monitor your condition when symptoms first appear.

 Sobriety is a lifelong battle.
-Even when you’ve been sober for years, temptations can arise, and stressful situations may push you toward old habits.
+Even when you’ve been sober for years, temptations can arise.
+Stressful situations may push you toward old habits.
 Every day is another chance you may find yourself confronted with old desires.

-Deal with triggers.
-With professional help, you may discover what drove your drinking behaviors in the first place.
+With professional help you may discover what started your drinking behaviors in the first place.
 Perhaps drinking relieved feelings of stress or anxiety, or helped you feel welcomed and appreciated.
-Learning to recognize what caused your problems in the first place can help you recognize problems in the future.
+Learning to recognize what caused your problems can help you recognize problems in the future.

 Work with a medical or mental health professional to develop strategies to help prevent mood swings, combat cravings, and take better care of your health.
 Learn to eat well and get exercise.
 Your body has a natural ability to cope with stress and promote well being when you care for it.